xeor/taggo/README.rst

 taggo
 =====

-Tag organizer that uses filenames and symlinks to create tags.
+Tag organizer that uses names of files and folders to create symlinks.
+Tags are defined by using #hashtags in the name.
+They can also be as many sub levels as you want, like #sub-hash-tag

 :Status:
     Beta stage..
 Report bugs :)